ErpNetDocs/tech/modules/logistics/wms/logistic-units/index.md

 ![Logistic unit’s contents](pictures/lu-contents.png)

 The Specifications panel contains synthesized information about the Logistic Unit.
 The database can contain any kind of specification, but most client applications and integrated methods process GS1 specifications (application identifiers).
-These specifications are usually used when generating Logistic Labels.
+These specifications are usually used when generating **[Logistic Labels](logistic-labels.md)**.

 ![Logistic unit’s specifications](pictures/lu-specifications.png)